 I was delighted to discover on the USPS website that one my all-time favorite stamp designs featuring illustrations from Ezra Keats’ classic THE SNOWY DAY is still available!
 Later this morning (perhaps as it flurries) I will scurry down town to our local post office to see if I can get some for my Christmas cards.

 When they first released in 2017 I likewise hurried down to the post office and purchased my first stamp booklet inspired by this beloved children’s book.
 I remember that afternoon spending the LOVELIEST little while searching for the spot in my childhood copy of THE SNOWY DAY where each little stamp scene originated.

 Afterwards, I thought what a great activity this would be for kids – one that engages young readers with the story, builds visual matching skills, and is just plain fun.

-- Gather your supplies.
-Purchase a set of THE SNOWY DAY stamps from your nearest post office and check out a copy of Ezra Keats’ THE SNOWY DAY from your local library (or purchase a copy).
+Gather your supplies.
+Purchase a set of THE SNOWY DAY stamps from your nearest post office (or on their website) and check out a copy of Ezra Keats’ THE SNOWY DAY from your local library (or purchase a copy).

 Happy SNOWY DAY all!

 Note: I first posted a variation of this oldie-but-goodie in December 2017.
 It was a favorite post then and I hope it will be enjoyed this time too.

 Today I am delighted to feature LITTLE MOLE’S CHRISTMAS GIFT, Glenys Nellist’s charming companion to LITTLE MOLE FINDS HOPE which I featured earlier this year.
 Published by Beaming Books and illustrated by Sally Garland LITTLE MOLE’S CHRISTMAS GIFT is a hearfelt tale of kindness and generosity set in motion by a mushroom!
 It would make a lovely edition to your family’s Christmas book collection.